Joe Burrow wins 2019 Heisman Trophy as LSU heads into College Football Playoff

 LSU is slated to face the number four ranked Sooners in the Chick-fil-A Peach Bowl on Dec.
 28 in the College Football Playoff semi-final.

-The winner will go on to play the winner of the Playstation Fiesta Bowl between number two ranked Ohio State and number 3 ranked Clemson -- also on Dec.
+The winner will go on to play the winner of the Playstation Fiesta Bowl between number two ranked Ohio State and number two ranked Clemson -- also on Dec.
 28.

 The championship game will take place on Jan.13 in New Orleans at the Mercedes-Benz Superdome.